hydna/hydna-unity-plugin/README.md

 ###Step by step###

-1. Create a free account at https://www.hydna.com/account/create/ and then create yourself a free hydna domain
+1. Create a free account at https://www.hydna.com/account/create/ and then create yourself a free hydna domain.

 2. Place the **Hydna.Net.dll** in your projects plugin folder **Yourprojectname**/Assets/Plugins

-3. In your project create an empty gameobject and add the following script to it (where it says "**yourdomain.hydna.net**" replace the domain name with the one you created in step 1):
+3. In your project create an empty gameobject and add a new script to it called **HydnaChat** and choose CSharp as the language.

+4. Replace the stub code in your newly created **HydnaChat** script with the below script also found in **HydnaChat.cs**.

+5. Finally replace "**yourdomain.hydna.net**" with the domain you created in step 1.

 C# example: